Why No More Kibble? Our Journey from Kibble to Fresh Feeding.

 Remember I was one of those trusting pet parents.
 I trusted our vet’s advice on what was best to feed my dog.
 Until this moment in time, I had no reason to second guess what I was feeding my dog.

-Next, I called Rodney Habib, Pet Health & Longevity expert (we live in the same city and I shop at his store Planet Paws).
+Next, I called Rodney Habib, Pet Health & Longevity expert .
+He has a huge online, worldwide presence and I had been reading his advice for years.
 I was confident he could help us!

 That first ingrediant was POWDERED CELLULOSE!